 Stirling’s Masters in Business and Management course is accredited by the Association of MBAs (AMBA) ,the international impartial authority on postgraduate business education.
 Established in 1967, it aims to raise the profile of business education and the MBA qualification in UK and Europe.

 MSc Business & Management gives graduates an insight into modern management practice and an opportunity to develop the functional, strategic and leadership skills required for managing a business.

-A minimum of a second class Honours degree (2.1 preferred) or equivalent.
-Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.
+You’ll need minimum of a second class Honours degree or equivalent.
+Applicants without these formal qualifications but with significant and appropriate work/life experience are encouraged to apply.

 If you don’t meet the required score you may be able to register for one of our pre-sessional English courses.
 To register you must hold a conditional offer for your course and have an IELTS score 0.5 or 1.0 below the required standard.